Playground

 A playground, playpark, or play area is a place designed to provide an environment for children that facilitates play, typically outdoors.
-While a playground is usually designed for children, some are designed for other age groups, or people with disabilities.
-A playground might exclude children below (or above) a certain age.
+While playgrounds are usually designed for children, some are designed for other age groups or older people with disabilities.
+A playground might exclude children below or above a certain age.

 Modern playgrounds often have recreational equipment such as the seesaw, merry-go-round, swingset, slide, jungle gym, chin-up bars, sandbox, spring rider, trapeze rings, playhouses, and mazes, many of which help children develop physical coordination, strength, and flexibility, as well as providing recreation and enjoyment and supporting social and emotional development.
 Common in modern playgrounds are play structures that link many different pieces of equipment.

 Playgrounds often also have facilities for playing informal games of adult sports, such as a baseball diamond, a skating arena, a basketball court, or a tether ball.

-Public playground equipment installed in the play areas of parks, schools, childcare facilities, institutions, multiple family dwellings, restaurants, resorts, and recreational developments, and other areas of public use.
+Public playground equipment is installed in the play areas of parks, schools, childcare facilities, institutions, multiple-family dwellings, restaurants, resorts, recreational developments, and other areas of public use.

 A playscape is a type of playground that is designed to provide a safe environment for play in a natural setting.